 Although it may look like a great deal, don’t overlook one critical step in your buying process: getting a vehicle history report.

 According to Canadian Motor Vehicle Traffic Collision Statistics, there were over 150,000 reported vehicle accidents in Canada in 2018.
 That’s why vehicle history reports in Canada are so important.
-You want to make sure that the new-to-you car you’re buying hasn’t sustained serious damage in a past accident.
+You want to make sure that your new car hasn’t sustained serious damage in a past accident.

 How do you get your hands on one of these reports?
 There are paid and free options that provide varying degrees of details.
 You can choose which one of these five options works best for your situation.